 More gooey, squishy weird matter, but this glows in the dark too!
 Apply a sudden, strong force and the putty acts like a solid.
 But exert slow even pressure and the putty displays liquid properties.
 Huh!?
 You can roll it, bounce it, mould it, stretch it, snap it, cut it, or even shatter it with a hammer!
-Glow-in-the-dark putty comes in a clear plastic egg container.
+Glow-in-the-dark putty comes in a coloured plastic egg container.
 For a strong eerie glow even in daylight shine our ultra-bright UV torch

 on the putty.